1920s Florida land boom: Background and history

 In the background were the well-publicized extensions of the Florida East Coast Railway, first to West Palm Beach (1894), then Miami (1896), and finally Key West, 1912.
 The Everglades were being drained, creating new dry land.
 Finally, World War I cut off the rich from their seasons on the French Riviera, increasing the appeal of parts of the U.S. with a Mediterranean or Tropical climate.

-The economic prosperity of the 1920s coupled with a lack of knowledge about storm frequency and the poor building standards used by boom developers set the conditions for the first real estate bubble in Florida.
-Miami had an image as a tropical paradise and outside investors across the United States began taking an interest in Miami real estate.
-Due in part to publicity stunts and deed restrictions, developers saw a large influx of Northern tourists and potential residents.
+The economic prosperity of the 1920s, coupled with a lack of knowledge about storm frequency and the poor building standards used by boom developers, set the conditions for the first real estate bubble in Florida.
+Miami had an image as a tropical paradise, and outside investors across the United States began taking an interest in Miami real estate.
+In part due to publicity stunts and deed restrictions, developers saw a large influx of Northern tourists and potential residents.
 Developer Carl G. Fisher of Indiana became famous by purchasing a huge lighted billboard in New York's Times Square proclaiming "It's June In Miami".
-Fisher's publicity and investments along with those of concurrent pioneers Lummus and Collins correlated with rapidly rising prices, and the boom began.
+Fisher's publicity and investments, along with those of concurrent pioneers Lummus and Collins, correlated with rapidly rising prices, and the boom began.

-Brokers and dealers speculated wildly on commodities as well.
+Brokers and dealers also speculated wildly on commodities.
 They ordered supplies in excess of what was actually needed and sent shipments to general destinations.
-The result was railroad freight cars became stranded, choking the movement of rail traffic statewide.
+As a result, railroad freight cars became stranded, choking rail traffic statewide.

 The impact of the boom would extend beyond Miami and southern Florida.
-Tampa saw growth during this period as well, but had a more diversified economy than Miami which included manufacturing and tourism.
-Miami's economy was primarily based on tourism despite failed attempts during the 1920s to diversify the city economically.
+Tampa saw growth during this period as well, but had a more diversified economy than Miami, which included manufacturing and tourism.
+Miami's economy was primarily based on tourism, despite failed attempts during the 1920s to diversify the city's economy.
 Jacksonville, the largest city in Florida, would not be as affected by the boom because municipal leaders had decided to work on expanding industry and commerce rather than tourism after World War I.